 Prenatally, there are several things you can do to help your breastfeeding experience get off to a good start!

 First, you need to choose a healthcare provider for yourself and baby that is supportive of breastfeeding.
-Talk with your doctor or midwife about how birth interventions can effect breastfeeding.
+Talk with your doctor or midwife about how birth interventions can affect breastfeeding.
 Also, consider having a doula experienced with breastfeeding with you for support during and after delivery.

 Another important step you should take is to enroll in a breastfeeding class near you.
 Consider bringing your partner with you for support.
 Having knowledge of breastfeeding basics can help ease postpartum stress and make you more confident in your breastfeeding journey.